 Knowing what can go in a dumpster rental is an important first step to take before confirming a rental.
 While most waste materials are typically allowed to be thrown in a dumpster, some items are not.
 So what can you put in a dumpster?
 The answer is fairly simple, however, there are some allowances. you should be aware of.

-The allowance of many materials depend on state regulations, which is also important to be aware of before loading up a dumpster.
-The last thing you want is to incur any penalty fees-or worse, find out that your particular waste cannot be disposed of at a landfill by our drivers.
+The allowance of many materials depends on state regulations, which is also important to be aware of before loading up a dumpster.
+The last thing you want is to incur any penalty fees or worse, find out that your particular waste cannot be disposed of at a landfill by our drivers.

 Review the lists below to see what waste materials are allowed, are not allowed, and are sometimes allowed.